Making patients an active partner in care

 This focus on adapting care to a patient's age and development also includes making plans for transitioning children who will need ongoing urologic follow-up into adulthood.

 Adolescence and the transition to adulthood is an exciting time when your teenager will identify new life goals and make adult choices about college, work, relationships and more.
 Healthcare needs also change with adulthood.
 In order to address and accommodate lifestyle choices along with changing healthcare needs, we actively:

 - Identify our adolescent patients who will need ongoing care and discuss the idea of transitioning from pediatric to adult healthcare.
 We will work with you to have your teenager take a more active role in his care and in his medical visits.
 This will help to prepare him to enter the adult healthcare system.

 - Invite our colleagues who care for adult patients to a quarterly transition conference.
 At this conference, the pediatric providers present cases of patients who are approaching the time to transition, and the adult providers present cases of patients they are treating who have congenital anomalies.
 This allows both sides to get input on these patients and learn more about the management offered by their colleagues.

 - Organize an adult care network for our pediatric patients entering adulthood.
 This network includes adult urologists in Pennsylvania, New Jersey and Delaware.
 Patient referrals are based upon subspecialty interests and location.
 As the pediatric urology team, we will be in touch with the adult office prior to referring a patient.
 We make sure the patient comes to the first visit with radiographic images, operative reports and a clinical summary.
 Our goal is to be available for consultation and continued discussion even after the transition is completed.

 We know that times of change can be stressful for children and their families.
-Our goal is to provide a safe and sound transition for all children who require ongoing care.
+Our Urology Transitional Care Program is here for you to provide a safe and sound transition for all children who require ongoing care.